 There are many factors, including – but not limited to – interest rate levels, yield curve, balance sheet mix and risk, capital (net worth), the current and future economic environment, and regulatory changes.

-No, but Loan Interest Rebates have been paid in 62 of the last 63 years.
+No, but Loan Interest Rebates have been paid in all but one year since 1955.

 If the rate at which members choose rebate-eligible loans exceeds the rate at which Member Giveback dollars are paid out, the Giveback percentage naturally decreases.
 The percentage also would likely decrease as interest rates rise.